 A 3-day Oyster card is around USD 25.

 Thank you for reading our blog.
 This blog is all about the London Underground.
 Hope you liked it.
-For booking the best accommodation abroad to start your study abroad experience you can contact Fly Homes at 1800572118.
+For booking the best student accommodation abroad to start your study abroad experience you can contact Fly Homes at 1800572118.

 Follow Us on Social Media